surniaulula/wpsso/readme.txt

 <img class="readme-example" src="https://surniaulula.github.io/wpsso/images/social/twitter-large-image-summary-single.png">

-WPSSO detects and uses all images - associated or included in your content - including the WordPress image gallery and [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/) shortcodes.
-WordPress Media Library images (and NextGEN Gallery in the Pro version) are resized according to their intended consumer (Facebook, Twitter, Pinterest, etc).
-The Pro version detects embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube (including preview image, video title, and video description).
-WPSSO (Pro version) also includes support for [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/) albums, galleries and images (shortcodes, image tags, album / gallery preview images, etc.).
+WPSSO detects and uses all images, associated or included in your content, including the WordPress image gallery shortcode and the [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/) shortcode.
+WordPress Media Library images (and NextGEN Gallery images in the Pro version) are resized according to their intended consumer (Facebook, Twitter, Pinterest, Google, etc).
+The Pro version also detects embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube and includes their preview image, video title, and video description in meta tags and Schema markup.
+The Pro version includes complete support for [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/) albums, galleries, and images (shortcodes, image tags, album / gallery preview images, and more).

 **Enhanced SEO**